-Students who would like to present a poster will need to submit their abstract and title by Noon, Friday, 15 September.
-To submit your abstract, visit https://cmt3.research.microsoft.com/LS2017 and click the “Registration” tab or “Create Account” link.
-Once registered, you will receive an activation link and can then access the “2017 Lucian Symposium” conference.
+Students who would like to present a poster will need to submit their abstract and title by 5 pm, Monday, 10 September.
+To submit your abstract, visit https://cmt3.research.microsoft.com/LUCIAN2018.
+If you do not yet have an account on this website (i.e., you did not submit a Lucian poster last year), click the “Registration” tab or “Create Account” link.
+Once registered, you will receive an activation link and can then access the “2018 Lucian Symposium” conference.
 To enter your research information, from the home page click the “Create new submission” link.
-Note: if the conference is not visible from your home page when you log in, click the “All Conferences” tab then enter “2017 Lucian Symposium” in the filter search field and click the title once it is visible.
+Note: if the conference is not visible from your home page when you log in, click the “All Conferences” tab then enter “2018 Lucian Symposium” in the filter search field and click the title once it is visible.

-This year, we are again using Spoonflower to print fabric posters for each student so we will need extra time to allow for the print process.
-Submit your poster print request in PPT or PDF format as soon as you are able but absolutely no later than 10 am on Thursday, 14 September.
+Submit your poster print request in PPT or PDF format as soon as you are able but absolutely no later than 12 noon on Wednesday, 12 September.
 Submit your requests to NSCI Poster Print Request.

-NOTE: posters submitted after 10 am on Thursday, 14 September will not be printed by the School of Natural Sciences.
+NOTE: posters submitted after 12 noon on Wednesday, 12 September will not be printed by the School of Natural Sciences.
 I recommend that if you need to print your poster after that date, please look for poster printing services at local area businesses (e.g., FedEx print).

-Last year’s event was a tremendous success, and with our prestigious visitors on campus (both for the Advisory Board meeting and for the Lucian Symposium), we have a great opportunity to share what our students have been doing in the area of research and the successes you all are having in advancing the frontiers of science.
+Each year I have been at St. Edward’s as Dean of Natural Sciences, this event has been a big success, and recognized as such by our prestigious Lucian Symposium guests.
+We have a great opportunity to share what our students have been doing in the area of research and the successes you all are having in advancing the frontiers of science.

 Remember, it is not essential that the research occurred at St. Edward’s— any REU or other university research program at which you did research this summer is eligible for a printing of one poster.